nikrowell/cranium/README.md

 - `callback`: a closure function to call when path matches the url

 ### Request

+- header
+- param
+- query
+- body
+- method, url, xhr, ip, ua

 ### Response

+- header
+- status
+- send
+- json
+- render
+- redirect

 ### Cache

+- get
+- set
+- clear

 ## Files

 Method of organizing files that works wells for most WordPress projects.<br>
-The advantage to this is always knowing where to look or where to add a new hook if needed.<br>
+The advantage to this is always knowing where to look or where to add a new hook if needed.
 More info coming soon...

+- actions
+- admin
+- filters
+- helpers

 ## Questions